julienjpk/setmeup/README.md

 	# useradd -md /var/lib/setmeup -s /usr/local/bin/setmeup

 The `-s` option sets the shell to the SMU binary, which means people logging in as `smu` will start SMU by default.

+> This requires SMU to be added to /etc/shells

 The `smu` user also needs to have a home directory (`/var/lib/setmeup` here).

 > The user does not need to be called `smu`, if you don't like it.
 In fact, you can also create several users and set them up independently.